xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ![todelete 6.jpg]({{site.baseurl}}/images/todelete 6.jpg)

-1- NetFlow Manager (nfmgr) accepts configuration and maintains global objects .i.e. sampler, flow monitor, and flow exporter 2- NetFlow MA (nfma) accepts the interface level configuration 3- NetFlow EA (nfea) sends config to NF Server and ASIC 4- NetFlow Producer receives NF packets from ASIC and adds them to the shared memory data ring for passing data to the NetFlow Server process
+1- NetFlow Manager (nfmgr) accepts configuration and maintains global objects .i.e. sampler, flow monitor, and flow exporter

+2- NetFlow MA (nfma) accepts the interface level configuration

+3- NetFlow EA (nfea) sends config to NF Server and ASIC

+4- NetFlow Producer receives NF packets from ASIC and adds them to the shared memory data ring for passing data to the NetFlow Server process

 5- NetFlow Server (nfsvr)
-  receives NF record packets from nf_producer, creates a new flow cache if not already created, or update a existing flow cache (packet / byte count) for the flow monitor, periodically ages entries form the NF cache into NF export packets sends the NF export packets to the NF collector using UDP 6- show commands are polling information for nfsvr
+  - receives NF record packets from nf_producer,
+  - creates a new flow cache if not already created,
+  - or update a existing flow cache (packet / byte count) for the flow monitor,
+  - periodically ages entries form the NF cache into NF export packets
+  - sends the NF export packets to the NF collector using UDP

+6- show commands are polling information for nfsvr

 7- netio is used to transport the records

 ## Measured packet sizes

 “Average Internet packet size” or "IMIX packet sizes”...
-Those are concepts very frequently mentioned in the networking industry discussions.
+Those are concepts very frequently mentioned in the networking industry.
 It's an important parameter when considering the forwarding performance of a device.

-Indeed, the forwarding ASICs or Network Processing Units (NPUs) are often defined by their port density or bandwidth but also by their forwarding performance expressed in PPS (packets per second).
+Indeed, the forwarding ASICs or Network Processing Units (NPUs) are often characterized by their port density or bandwidth but also by their forwarding performance expressed in PPS (packets per second).
-It represents the numbers of packets we can route, filter, encapsulate or decapsulate, count, remark, ... every second.
+It represents the numbers of packets we can route, filter, encapsulate or decapsulate, count, police, remark, ... every second.
-In the same vein, you may have heard about NDR (Non-Drop Rate) to express the minimal packet size you can forward at line rate on all ports simultaneously.
+In the same vein, you may have heard about NDR (Non-Drop Rate) to express the minimal packet size a system can forward at line rate on all ports simultaneously.

 Packet size, NDR, bandwidth and performance in PPS are of course directly linked to each others.

 The average packet size parameter is very important to qualify the Netflow/IPFIX capability of a device and how far we can push in term of sampling-interval.
-It will be cover in the next part of this blog post.
+It will be covered in the next part of this blog post.

-So, understanding the traffic profiles and the average packet size per link and per ASIC is important to qualify your network.
+So, understanding the traffic profiles and the average packet size per link and per ASIC is mandatory to qualify your network.
 Also it will be necessary to know precisely the port allocation to each ASIC, [something we documented in this post](https://xrdocs.github.io/cloud-scale-networking/tutorials/2018-02-15-port-assignments-on-ncs5500-platforms/).

 You will find a large variety of answers in the litterature or when using your favorite search engine: commonly from 350 bytes to 500 bytes per packet.
 But the real answer should be, as usual: it depends.